USPTO Cost Differences Between a Large and Small Entity

 A foreign university or other institution of higher learning would automatically qualify as a small entity.
 All other foreign entities must qualify as a nonprofit under US federal law as a 501(c)(3) corporation or under US state law as a nonprofit scientific or educational organization.

-How to request refund for overpayment of large entity fees
+How to request refund for overpayment

-If large entity fees were mistakenly paid for an entity that was in fact a small entity, a request for the refund must be filed within three months of the date of the full fee payment [see 37 CFR 1.28].
+If large entity fees were mistakenly paid for an applicant that was in fact a small entity, a request for the refund must be filed within three months of the date of the full fee payment [see 37 CFR 1.28].
 This three-month period for requesting a refund is not extendable.

 If the erroneous payments were not made in good faith, the result may be an unenforceable patent due to inequitable conduct.
 A false declaration of small entity status with strong evidence of a high level of intent to deceive may lead to a finding of inequitable conduct.